-Carlos Pena has checked out of his alcohol rehabilitation clinic two weeks early to join up with his new club in Mexico.
+Rangers' Carlos Pena checks out of rehab early to join new club

 • READ MORE: Rangers misfit Carlos Pena joins new club in Mexico